A Machine Learning-Enhanced Hopf-Cole Formulation for Nonlinear Gas Flow in Porous Media: CLOSURE

+We clarify the scope of the computational-cost claims made in this study.
+The reported training times provide implementation-specific time-to-solution information for the proposed DeepLS framework; they are not intended to constitute a controlled computational-cost comparison with FEM or PINN solvers.
+A systematic comparison would require careful control of hardware, implementation details, solver choices, mesh resolution, collocation density, network architecture, optimizer settings, stopping criteria, and target accuracy.
+Accordingly, the present results should be interpreted as demonstrating the feasibility, accuracy, and computational profile of the proposed implementation on representative benchmark problems, rather than as establishing uniform computational superiority over existing numerical methods.

+The benchmark problems considered in this work were designed to isolate key features of single-phase Klinkenberg gas flow, including pressure-dependent permeability, mixed pressure--velocity prediction, and sharp interfacial variations.
+While these examples demonstrate the accuracy and stability of the proposed framework in representative settings, further developments are needed to extend the approach to more complex porous-media applications involving stronger heterogeneity, multiphysics coupling, and field-scale complexity.

-Beyond the specific Klinkenberg model considered here, the methodology provides a general pathway for combining analytical transformations, mixed formulations, and least-squares learning to address nonlinear and multiscale transport problems, with clear potential for extension to heterogeneous, multiphysics, and coupled flow systems.
-Future research directions include: \begin{enumerate} \item[(i)] extending the framework to multiphase flow systems, where additional nonlinearities such as capillarity and phase interactions further complicate the modeling process; \item[(ii)] integrating uncertainty quantification techniques within the neural network architecture to enable more informed decision-making in reservoir engineering and risk assessment; and \item[(iii)] investigating performance on high-performance computing platforms to facilitate large-scale, real-time simulations in industrial settings. \end{enumerate}
+Beyond the specific Klinkenberg model considered here, the methodology provides a general pathway for combining analytical transformations, mixed formulations, and least-squares learning to address nonlinear and multiscale transport problems.
+Natural directions for future work include: \begin{enumerate} \item[(i)] extending the framework to multiphase flow systems, where additional nonlinearities such as saturation fronts, nonlinear relative permeability and capillary pressure relations, hysteresis, and phase interactions further complicate the modeling process; \item[(ii)] incorporating multiscale representations and domain-decomposition strategies to improve scalability for strongly heterogeneous media with localized features and sharp coefficient variations; \item[(iii)] integrating uncertainty quantification techniques within the neural network architecture to enable more informed decision-making in reservoir engineering and risk assessment; and \item[(iv)] investigating scalable implementations on high-performance computing platforms and coupling with established reservoir-simulation workflows to facilitate large-scale simulations in industrial and field-scale settings. \end{enumerate}